 4. A super versatile tool | Resistance bands can assist you to get a deeper stretch

-Resistance band exercises are not limited to exercises for building strength such as the biceps curl or leg extensions.
+Resistance band exercises are not limited to strength-building movements such as biceps curls or leg extensions.
 They can be used as part of a stretching routine for recovery after workouts or in between workouts.

-For example, you can lie down on your back and place your band around the back of your hamstring, calf, or foot, depending on your level of flexibility.
+For example, you can lie on your back and place your band around the back of your hamstring, calf, or foot, depending on your flexibility level.
 Keep your other leg bent with your foot on the floor, or extend it if you are more flexible.
 With one hand on each side of the band, gently use the band to draw your leg towards you until you feel a good stretch through your hamstrings.

-This sort of exercise versatility is another aspect that sets resistance band training apart from traditional workout tools such as barbells and dumbbells.
+This versatility in exercise options is another aspect that sets resistance band training apart from traditional workout tools such as barbells and dumbbells.

 5. Resistance bands offer a novel approach to strength training

-With conventional devices for strength training, such as dumbbells and barbells, there’s a point in the exercise that’s considered the “hardest” part of the movement.
-For example, the bottom of a squat or the bottom of a bench press or pushup is the “hardest” part of the movement, even though you’re using the same weight throughout.
+With conventional strength-training devices, such as dumbbells and barbells, there’s a point in the movement that’s considered the “hardest” part.
+For example, the bottom of a squat or the bottom of a bench press or push-up is the “hardest” part of the movement, even though you’re using the same weight throughout.

 When you train with elastic devices such as resistance bands, the opposite effect is felt.
-Due to progressive resistance from the band at the end of the repetition, the top of the squat becomes harder as the resistance on the band increases.
-Similarly, the top of a pushup or the top of a chest press with a band becomes the hardest part of the exercise.
+Due to progressive resistance from the band at the end of the repetition, the top of the squat becomes harder as the band’s resistance increases.
+Similarly, the top of a push-up or a chest press with a band is the hardest part of the exercise.

 The variable resistance provided by resistance bands offers a new challenge for your neuromuscular system.
-It can have a beneficial effect on muscle strength and muscle growth, even for people who are experienced in free-weight resistance training.
+It can have a beneficial effect on muscle strength and growth, even for people experienced in free-weight resistance training.

 6. Building muscle with resistance bands with subtle adjustments to the direction of pull

 Another neat feature of resistance bands is that you can change the angle of resistance independent of the direction of gravity.
-With conventional resistance training using free weights, you must get creative since gravitational pull only moves in one direction.
+With conventional resistance training using free weights, you must get creative because gravity only pulls in one direction.

-With elastic tubing resistance, you can adjust your angles more easily to achieve what you want.
-This means you can focus more easily on improving a certain aspect of your lift.
+With elastic tubing resistance, you can adjust your angles more easily to achieve your desired results.
+This means you can more easily focus on improving a specific aspect of your lift.
 For example, it’s possible to change the direction of pull during an exercise such as a deep squat with an elastic band.
 Subtle adjustments can enable you to shift the emphasis to different muscles if desired.

 7. Elastic devices can be used in conjunction with conventional devices to take your strength to the next level

-You can even use your resistance bands in conjunction with free weights!
+You can even use your resistance bands alongside free weights!
 Doing so can help you take your strength and muscle growth to the next level.
 For example, you could improve your deadlift lockout strength by attaching bands to your barbell.

 This will pull your body position forward.
-In turn, it will trigger you to emphasize the “pulling back” part of the end movement to help you improve your lockout strength.
+In turn, it will prompt you to emphasize the “pulling back” part of the end movement to improve your lockout strength.
 This approach could also be used with other exercises, such as a bench press or bar squat.

 8. Elastic tubing resistance is superior for explosive training

-There are plenty of ways that you can use the variable resistance that bands provide, with explosive movements.
+There are plenty of ways you can use the variable resistance bands provide for explosive movements.
 Bands can be used to emphasize the most powerful and explosive parts of the movement.
-Resistance band tension is highest at the top of the movement, which reflects exactly what you’re trying to achieve with explosive training styles, such as plyometrics.
+Resistance band tension is highest at the top of the movement, which aligns with what you’re trying to achieve with explosive training styles such as plyometrics.

 9. Free-weight resistance training tools have a much higher price point

 Outside of big, clunky machines, dumbbells and barbells are some of the highest-priced pieces of exercise equipment you can buy.
-The shipping fee can also be very expensive due to the sheer weight of the package.
+The shipping fee can also be very high due to the package’s sheer weight.

-A full set of high-quality resistance bands, ranging from lighter to heavier resistance, can be purchased for less than $20.
+A full set of high-quality resistance bands, ranging from light to heavy, can be purchased for less than $20.
 A modern set of adjustable dumbbells, on the other hand, will likely be more than $100.
 An adjustable kettlebell costs just under $100.

 Resistance bands are lightweight, cheap, compact, and portable.
 And it’s possible you could achieve all your strength training objectives with bands alone.